 In 1989, Framingham State College celebrated the Sesquicentennial of its founding with a wide range of ceremonial and celebratory events.
 A history of the College, Pioneers in Education, was published.
 In 1999, Dr. Helen Heineman was appointed as the College’s fifth President (and fourteenth head administrator).
 She was the first woman and first faculty member to become President of Framingham State College.

 In 2000, the Ecumenical and Cultural Center reopened after a renovation, and in 2001 a new Athletic and Recreation Center opened on the south side of Dwight Hall.
 Starting in 2002, in order to enrich the classroom experience, a program to ensure that all students had wireless laptop computers was introduced, taking the College into the forefront of technology in learning.
-In 2003, Framingham State University celebrates its 150th Anniversary in the Town of Framingham.
+In 2003, Framingham State College celebrated its 150th Anniversary in the Town of Framingham.

 In 2006 in honor of Dr. Helen Heineman's retirement and her service to Framingham the Ecumenical Center was renamed the Helen Heineman Ecumenical and Cultural Center.
 We welcomed the Dr. Timothy Flanagan as the 6th President and (fifteenth head administrator) to Framingham.
 October of 2010, we became Framingham State University.
 In Fall of 2011 North Hall Dormitory was opened to students.